Battle of Shubra Khit: Background

-French expeditionary forces under command of Napoleone Bonaparte landed in Egypt near Alexandria on 1 July of the same year, withstanding a vicious charge by local Bedouins during the landing and sustaining many casualties in the process.
-French troops then marched on and assaulted Alexandria and captured it after its wali, Koraim Pasha, refused to surrender.
+French expeditionary forces under the command of Napoleon Bonaparte landed in Egypt near Alexandria on 1 July of the same year, withstanding a vicious charge by local Bedouins during the landing and sustaining many casualties in the process.
+The French troops then marched on and assaulted Alexandria and captured it after its Wali, Koraim Pasha, refused to surrender.
 Koraim Pasha had previously sent several urgent missives to Cairo informing the Mameluke leadership of the large landing of French troops nearby.

 After capturing Alexandria, Napoleon sent a column eastwards to capture Rosetta, this column would be commanded by Charles Dugua.
 The object being to capture the port to the western Nile river, where a French composite flotilla of Xebecs and various other riverine vessels, would be requisitioned to ferry supplies and accoutrements down the Nile all the way to Cairo, this flotilla would be under command of Jean-Baptiste Perrée, sailing concurrently with Dugua's column.
 Dugua had succeeded in pacifying Rosetta and the delta, and purchased a large amount of rice, lentils and other provisions for the advance down to Cairo.